Takht Kesgarh Sahib

-Kesgarh Qila or Takht Kesgarh Sahib, alternatively spelt as Keshgarh Qila, is the name given to the Takhat that the tenth Master constructed in Anandpur Sahib.
-The fort is the called Takhat Kesgarh Sahib.
+Kesgarh Qila or Takht Kesgarh Sahib, alternatively spelt as Keshgarh Qila, is one of the five takhts of the Sikhs located in Anandpur Sahib in Rupnagar district of Punjab, India.
+It is located just 40 km from Rupnagar city, the district headquarters and 78 km from state capital Chandigarh.
+The fort is also called Takhat Keshgarh Sahib.
 This Gurdwara was one of the forts constructed by Guru Gobind Singh at Anandpur Sahib for the defense of the Sikhs.
-The Guru spent 25 years at Anandpur Sahib and to protect the Sikhs from the hill Rajas or Mughals, the Guru began the construction of five defensive Qilas (forts) all around the town.
+He spent his 25 years at Anandpur Sahib and, to protect the Sikhs from the Rajas of the Hill States and Mughals, began the construction of five defensive Qilas (forts) all around the town.